QualiSystemsLab/Inventory-Utilities/readme.md

 4. Bulk Load (1, 2, 3)
 5. Add Custom Attributes
 6. List Connections
+7. Generate Inventory List
+8. Generate User List
+9. Update User

 ## Options ##

 #### Create and Autoload ####
-The primary purpose of this function is to create a new item into inventory with in CloudShell.
+The primary purpose of this function is to create a new, or update and existing, inventory item in CloudShell.

 The _Create and Autoload_ option will use the '1-CreateAndAutoLoad' tab in the Excel file.

 The following columns are used in this tab:
 * Ignore: if marked with __'Y' or 'y'__ will skip this row
+* Update: if marked with __'Y' or 'y'__ this will cause an existing Resource to be update (vs. being created new)
 * AutoLoad: if marked with __'Y' or 'y'__ will execute the Shell's _Autoload_ function after creation
 * Parent: if the item is a child resource (e.g. card or port), this is the name of the it's parent
 * Name: Name of this device